TianyiShi2001/Algorithms/README.md

 ## Rusticity

-This is not a verbatim translation of the original implementation in Java.
-Instead, I try to make the code idiomatic in Rust, according to these rules
+This is not a verbatim translation of W. Fiset's Java implementation.
+Instead, I try to make the code idiomatic in Rust, according to these rules:

 ### Avoid Long Names Using `mod`s

 For example, perfer

 ```
-crate::graph::bfs::adjacency_list_iterative::fast_deque
+crate::algo::graph::bfs::adjacency_list_iterative::fast_deque
 ```

 over